tychonievich/graphics/md/index.md

 The course consists of the following components:

 Recorded lecture material
-:   Linked from the [course content site](content.html) and hosted on both [ClassTranscribe](https://classtranscribe.illinois.edu/offering/c7e741f2-d482-496e-ba57-0285d39ccedb) and [MediaSpace](https://mediaspace.illinois.edu/channel/CS+418+online+2023-2025/379538012), these are tend to be fairly dense videos; I regularly distilled 3 hours of class into 1 hour of video by removing the Q&A and other interactive content.
+:   Linked from the [course content site](content.html) and hosted on both [ClassTranscribe](https://classtranscribe.illinois.edu/offering/c7e741f2-d482-496e-ba57-0285d39ccedb) and [MediaSpace](https://mediaspace.illinois.edu/channel/CS+418+online+2023-2025/379538012), these tend to be fairly dense videos; I regularly distilled 3 hours of class into 1 hour of video by removing the Q&A and other interactive content.
 Please make notes of questions as you watch them and post those questions on CampusWire.
 I may answer them there or record videos explaining the answers and post them as supplementary content.

 Written lecture notes
 :   Linked on the [course content site](content.html) and hosted on this site, these have roughly the same content as the videos, but often differ in level of detail.